maimond23/1.3-Assignment-Brown/README.md

-did one-hot-encoding to bring accuracy pf logistic regresion to 85%
+1. Implemented one-hot-encoding to bring the accuracy of logistic regression to 85%

-used random forest to get accuracy of 86%
+2. Used random forest to achieve an accuracy of 86%

+3. RANDOM FOREST vs. LOGISTIC REGRESSION ANALYSIS Based on the Confusion Matrix, we can see that the Random Forest was more accurate (

 *The overall code is in the first file